“All the music sung and played here is a gift, O God, from You.

 The Chancel Choir

-The Chancel Choir participates in every Sunday service, alternating between services, except for Communion Sunday and special services when it sings both services.
-The Chancel Choir also sings at the Thanksgiving Eve, Christmas Eve, Maundy Thursday, and Good Friday services.
+The Chancel Choir participates in every Sunday service.
+They also sing at the Thanksgiving Eve, Christmas Eve, Maundy Thursday, and Good Friday services.
 When present, the Choir provides an important leadership for congregational singing.

 The Chancel Choir sings music of many different styles, including classical, traditional, gospel, multi-cultural, and contemporary.
 Thursday rehearsals, 7:15 – 9:00 pm in the Music Room, are open to high school through adult singers.